A Convex Hull Cheapest Insertion Heuristic for Precedence Constrained Traveling Salesperson Problems or Sequential Ordering Problems: Introduction

 \section{Introduction}

-Given a set of locations, the Traveling Salesman Problem (TSP) is a combinatorial problem tasked with finding the shortest possible tour that visits each location exactly once and returns to the starting location.
-The TSP with Precedence Constraints (TSP-PC) additionally has constraints that define precedence relations between locations, and a tour is feasible only when parent locations are visited before their respective children \cite{escudero1988inexact}.
-These problems arise in a variety of real-world applications where material is moved from one place to another while respecting precedence constraints related to picking up and dropping off items \cite{escudero1994lagrangian, ascheuer1996hamiltonian, ascheuer1993cutting, spieckermann2004sequential, fiala1992precedence}.
+Given a set of locations, the Traveling Salesperson Problem (TSP) finds the shortest possible tour that visits each location exactly once and returns to the starting location.
+The TSP with Precedence Constraints (TSP-PC) \cite{mingozzi1997dynamic} or the Sequential Ordering Problem (SOP) \cite{escudero1988inexact} additionally has constraints that define precedence relations between locations, and a tour is feasible only when parent locations are visited before their respective children.
+These problems arise in a variety of real-world applications where commodities have to be efficiently transported while respecting precedence constraints related to picking up and dropping off items.
+Applications seen in literature include freight transportation, crane scheduling in ports, job scheduling, automotive paint shops, helicopter scheduling and flexible manufacturing systems \cite{escudero1994lagrangian, ascheuer1996hamiltonian, ascheuer1993cutting, spieckermann2004sequential, fiala1992precedence}.